confluentinc/getting-started-guides/spring-boot/README.md

 - [Gradle](https://gradle.org/install/) installed
 - [Java 11](https://www.oracle.com/java/technologies/javase-downloads.html)
-installed and configured as the current java version for the environment
+installed and configured as the current Java version for the environment

 Later in this tutorial you will set up a new Kafka cluster or connect to an existing one.